245 Riverside Drive,

 No one has favorited this theater yet

-Daytona Beach’s newest first-run surburban movie house opened as the Halifax Rocking Chair Theatre on May 28, 1970.
-It was constructed in the Halifax Shopping Center by Fred H. Kent opening under the Kent Theatre Banner.
+Daytona Beach’s newest first-run suburban movie house opened as the Halifax Rocking Chair Theatre on May 28, 1970.
+It was constructed in the Halifax Shopping Center by Fred H. Kent opening under the Kent Theatres Inc. banner.
 Seating was 800 in the large and spacious auditorium.
 The Halifax was outfitted with the latest projection and sound and had a large wide screen with curtains that opened and closed.

 The opening attraction was “Norwood” with Glenn Campbell, Kim Darby, and Joe Namath.
 This deluxe theatre was a first-run house for most of its 16-year existence featuring all the big attractions.